dragospe/python-flake-template/README.md

 ```

 this is most likely because nix derivations built using flakes only can
-access files that are known to git.
+access files that git knows about.
 You probably forgot to `git add`
 new code. *Note*: you do not need to _commit_ the code, just add it.

+# Things to note:

+This template installs `mypy` pinned to `=0.961`, because a version of spec of
+the latest version at the time of creation (`^0.971`) was failing.
+When
+the upstream has a fix, this repo should pull in an update.